 But it is also about love, isn’t it?

 G.Y.: Certainly, love is one of the novel's central themes.
 The book's second protagonist is a man of a different ethnicity, different religious persuasion and different class.
 Zuleikha is a Muslim Tatar, while Ivan is a committed Russian communist.
 They are polar opposites at the start of the story, but they move towards each other’s point of view over the course of the novel.

 Drawing by Dmitry Divin

-RBTH: Last year, Zahar Prilepin's novel Obitel’ (The Cloister), which is about the Solovki prison camp, also won the Big Book Prize.
-This means that novels tackling the themes of imprisonment and repression have attracted a lot of attention from Russian readers two years in a row.
+Zahar Prilepin's recent novel Obitel’ (The Cloister) is about the Solovki prison camp.
+And novels tackling the themes of imprisonment and repression attract a lot of attention from Russian readers now.
 Why do you think that is?

 G.Y.: People are clearly interested in this time period, and if they want to read about it, we need to write about it.
 Zuleikha is a very personal novel, though, as it is closely related to my grandmother's life story.
 You could even say I really had no choice in regards to writing it.
 I heard about Prilepin’s novel after I had already begun work on my own, and I liked it very much when I read it.
 It is a serious and important work – a book you want to return to again and recommend to your friends and family.

 You have said that the book is related to your grandmother – could you elaborate on this?